 There was a splash and the sting of salt in his eyes.
 The boat rocked, caught his sea legs unprepared, and he nearly fell over but muscle memory kicked in and kept him upright.
 He shook the water from his hair and the fish was gone.
 He raised a hand to wipe his eyes.
 His sleeves were wet.
 With his other hand, he throttled the engine back, all stop.

 And though the fish was gone, and he was still out there at sea, his mind lingered in his trophy room.
 There was the space on the wall where he had intended to mount his prize.
 Without it, the room seemed incomplete, empty, wrong somehow.
 In this space, a need to fill it, to set things right.
 He could feel the need crescendo, morphing into desire, flooding his heart with bitter want, a livid thirst to complete the room with this one last token from the sea.
 And then his wife walked in, wrapped her arm around his waist, tilted her head, resting it on his shoulder.
-And she whispered into his ear.
+And she whispered two simple words into his ear.

 The propellers spun the sea into a frothy foam.
 The bow pushed forward through the choppy waters.
 Thoughts of corn, carrots, leeks, and radishes (all of them organized, row by row) ran through his head.